Tutoriel & patron | Sac banane en cuir - 2 tailles

 8. Finish assembling the banana

-Open the zipper (at least halfway) to be able to turn the banana over at the end of assembly.
+Open the zipper (at least halfway) so that you can turn the banana over at the end of assembly.

 zipper opening

-Then assemble part P1 right sides together with the front of the fanny pack (on the flap).
-The circles must come together.
+Then assemble piece P1 right side against right side with the front of the fanny pack (on the flap).
+The middles should meet.

-Sew to 7 mm on the top of the pocket then sew the sides in a second step.
-For the sides, stop the seam 1 cm from the bottom (see photo 2).
+Sew 7 mm on the top of the pocket then sew the sides in a second step.
+For the sides, stop sewing 1 cm from the bottom (see photo 2).

 side seam

-Do the same with the lining: sew the right side of piece P1 to the right side of the pocket lining part.
-Stop 1 cm from the bottom at the level of the tongue/strap (as for the leather part) .
+Do the same with the lining: assemble the right side of piece P1 to the right side of the lining part of the pocket.
+Stop 1 cm from the bottom at the tongue/strap (as for the leather part) .

 lining seam